yingweiwo

 Interactions

-As thyroid and metabolic status of patient decreases toward normal, response to oral anticoagulants may decrease; however, if thioamide-induced hypoprothrombinemia occurs, anticoagulant effect may be enhanced; adjustment of oral anticoagulant dosage on the basis of prothrombin time is recommended. /Antithyroid agents/
+As the patient's thyroid and metabolic status gradually return to normal, the efficacy of oral anticoagulants may decrease; however, if hypoprothrombinemia caused by thioamide drugs occurs, the anticoagulant effect may be enhanced; it is recommended to adjust the dosage of oral anticoagulants according to prothrombin time. /Antithyroid Drugs/

-For more Interactions (Complete) data for METHIMAZOLE (6 total), please visit the HSDB record page.
+For more interaction (complete) data on methimazole (6 types in total), please visit the HSDB record page.

 References